Hereditary Titles (Female Succession) Bill

 Overview

-This bill, the Hereditary Titles (Female Succession) Bill, aims to remove gender discrimination in the inheritance of hereditary titles in the UK.
-It ensures that women can inherit peerages, baronetships, and other hereditary titles on an equal basis with men.
+The Hereditary Titles (Female Succession) Bill aims to remove gender discrimination from the inheritance of hereditary titles in the UK, ensuring that women can inherit titles equally with men.

 Description